spocky/RESTConnection/README.md

 RESTConnection is a PHP class used to make requests to REST APIs easily

+# About

 The process is as follow :

-1- instantiate a RESTConnection object, passing it the general parameters to connect to the REST api of your choice. ie : base url to the service, credentials, headers (to specify sent and accepted content types for example)
+1. instantiate a RESTConnection object, passing it the general parameters to connect to the REST api of your choice. ie : base url to the service, credentials, headers (to specify sent and accepted content types for example)

-2- Use the method "request()" to send a request to this api, using parameters : url path, (optional) data to send, and method (verb, ie : get, post, put...) to use.
+2. Use the method "request()" to send a request to this api, using parameters : url path, (optional) data to send, and method (verb, ie : get, post, put...) to use.

-3- Get the resulting http status code, body, header, error message
+3. Get the resulting http status code, body, header, error message